karo-electronics/welcome/general/README.nand.md

 * NFS shares available with a RFS (a.k.a. "_NFS root_")

 or

 * Files extracted from the MFGTool packed file

 Which of the solution is chosen is more a question of taste, and facility.
 As the procedure is similar to procedures used in development the here preferred method is the usage of _NFS root_.
 Further information about _NFS root_ can be found [here](#nfs-root) or [here](#footnotes-appendix)

-Required TXCOM state:
+- TXCOM state:

+    * State:     **bootable**
-* State: **bootable** && **no OS boot**
+    * Sub-State: **no OS boot**

 All hard- and software is presumed to be factory issued.

 ### Introduction

-In the moment the TXCOM is bootable - i.e. having a working bootloader installed - there are multiple ways to get a working OS onto the module's NVM.
+In the moment the TXCOM is bootable, meaning that the TXCOM has a working bootloader installed, there are multiple ways to get a working OS onto the module's NVM.
 The primary solutions are:

 * Manual